What does a Physical Therapist do?

 - Bachelor's or Master's degree in Physical Therapy from an accredited program.

-- Strong clinical skills and the ability to perform a variety of physical therapy treatments.
+- Strong clinical skills and experience in a variety of physical therapy settings.

 - Excellent communication and interpersonal skills.